For a new person, Craps is a sophisticated casino game. The game has very many betting

 The when a player wants to bet against the shooter, they pace a don’t pass bet, and if

-they are betting in agreement with the shooter, they place a pass bet.
-To place your
+they are betting in agreement with the shooter, the line or ‘don’t

 pass’ pass bar depending on the side you take.
 The player empowered to be the shooter

 rolls the two dice on the table, and the total of the outcome is evaluated.
-If the
+If they place a pass bet.
+To place your

 outcome of the dice roll is 7 or 11, all pass bets win, and all ‘don’t pass’ pass bets